wenjishiwo/xiaoshuyu-learngit/readme.txt

-woshiduwenji is a good boy
+oshiduwenji is a good boy
 woshiyigeren
+git is d distributeed version control syetem git is free softwares